-Adobe Photoshop Elements is very different from Photoshop Lr Classic, but if you’re new to the world of photo editing which should you choose?
+Adobe Photoshop Elements is very different from Lightroom Classic, but if you’re new to the world of photo editing, which should you choose?

-Both programs allow for great image editing, but each was designed for a specific audience and purpose.
+Both Elements and Lightroom are great image editors, but each was designed for a specific audience and purpose.

-Let’s take a closer look at what these two programs offer and who should use them.
+Let’s take a closer look at what these two great apps offer and who should use them.

-Here’s a quick look at the differences between the two programs:
+Here’s a quick look at the differences between Elements and Lightroom:

-Adobe Photoshop Elements – Created for beginners in both photography and graphic arts.
+1. Adobe Photoshop Elements was created for beginners who dabble in both photography and graphic arts.

-Adobe Photoshop Lightroom – Lightroom was designed for professional photographers and serious amateurs.
+2. Adobe Photoshop Lightroom was designed for professional photographers and serious amateurs.

 It provides advanced non-destructive editing, streamlined workflow management, and many tools for batch processing and publishing.
 It’s the professional photographer’s editing program of choice.